Gastroenterology & Hepatology

 doctor name

-Consultant Upper Gastrointestinal and Bariatric Surgeon, Head of UGI, Metabolic and Bariatric Surgical Unit, Hospital Canselor Tuanku Muhriz UKM, Kuala Lumpur, Malaysia
+Associate Professor, Consultant Upper GI, Metabolic and Bariatric Surgeon, Head of Upper Gastrointestinal, Metabolic, and Bariatric Surgical Unit, Hospital Canselor Tuanku Muhriz UKM (HCTM-UKM), UKM Specialist Centre (UKMSC), Kuala Lumpur, Malaysia

 doctor name